 Juicy Turkey Rule 1:

 Do NOT baste the turkey.
-This actually contrary to popular belief basting completely dries out the turkey.
+Actually, contrary to popular belief, basting completely dries out the turkey.
 Seriously Y’all!
-The trick to this is instead of basting stuff margarine or butter all under the skin of the turkey.
-The better and the more gravy you will end up with.
+The trick to this is instead of basting, stuff margarine or butter all under the skin of the turkey.
+The more butter or margarine, the better and the more gravy you will end up with.
 Add herbs to the butter for more distinct flavoring.
 Onions and bacon can also help to keep the turkey moist as it slowly cooks.

 Juicy Turkey Rule #2: